-We understand that breaking into business intelligence, investigations, security analysis and political risk is challenging and highly competitive.
+We understand that breaking into the business intelligence and investigations industry is challenging and highly competitive.

 Companies like Risk Advisory don’t have frequent vacancies and there is always a large number of applicants competing for each position.
 There are no industry-specific qualifications, and the backgrounds of the people who work in our sector are quite varied.